 - (b) What are some advantages of spiritual joy?
 It doesn't depend on people or things, it is eternal, and it is a gift from the Holy Spirit. - (c) People who believe in Jesus have many reasons for joy.
 Name some of those reasons.

 Christ lives in us, we get to bear spiritual fruit, our prayers (in Jesus' will) will be answered, Jesus loves us!
-(There are countless others.)

 Read the introductory paragraphs and the verse.